elizavetaaaa/Customer_Mid/README.md

 ![login](https://i.imgur.com/LqxvKX7.png);

-Error si generating in case of not right login or password
+Error is generating in case of not right login or password
 ![login error](https://i.imgur.com/nA2KRdR.png);

 in case os success user see the welcome page with a link to see customers' page